Michael Hirsh (producer)

-Michael Hirsh (born April 7, 1948) is a Belgian-born Canadian television producer and author.
-He co-founded Nelvana, a Toronto-based animation and entertainment studio, in 1971 with partners Patrick Loubert and Clive A. Smith; the company produced several animated shows including Little Bear, Franklin, Babar, Max & Ruby, The Magic School Bus, Care Bears, The Adventures of Tintin, Rupert, Star Wars: Droids and Ewoks, among others.
+Michael Hirsh (born February 8, 1948) is a Canadian television producer and author.
+He co-founded Nelvana, a Toronto-based animation and entertainment studio, in 1971 with partners Patrick Loubert and Clive A. Smith; the company produced several animated shows including Beetlejuice, Franklin, Babar, The Magic School Bus, Rock & Rule, the Care Bears movies, and Donkey Kong Country, among others.

 After Corus Entertainment's acquisition of Nelvana in 2000, Hirsh became the CEO of Cookie Jar Group, which produced numerous children's shows, among them being Arthur, Johnny Test, and Strawberry Shortcake.
 When Cookie Jar was acquired by DHX Media (now WildBrain), Hirsh became the Executive Chairman of the company, the largest supplier of kids' programming to online streaming services, as well as a leader in production and licensing and merchandising for children.
 Three years after the acquisition by DHX Media, Hirsh left the company to serve as CEO and chairman of WOW!
 Unlimited Media from 2015 to December 2023.

+In 2024, Hirsh wrote his memoirs which were published by Sutherland House.
+Animation Nation is a frame by frame account of how creative talent and entrepreneurial zeal built a global cartoon empire.

 Early life

 Hirsh was born in Brussels, Belgium.
-At the age of three his family emigrated to Toronto, Canada.
+At the age of three his family emigrated to Toronto, Ontario, Canada.
 Both of his parents were Holocaust survivors, his mother hidden by nuns and his father was liberated on a Death March from a concentration camp.

 At 13, Hirsh's family moved to New York where he attended the Bronx High School of Science.
 He started making experimental films after cutting high school classes to watch American underground cinema.
 Hirsh continued his studies at Antioch College in Yellow Springs, Ohio where he pursued filmmaking.
 Hirsh transferred to York University's Glendon College in the autumn of 1966 where he met his future business partners Jack Christie and Patrick Loubert.

 Career

 Early career

 Hirsh's first feature film co-directed and co-produced with Jack Christie, Voulez Vous Coucher Avec God? was inspired by political turmoil and took over six years to make.
 The satirical film shed light on topics such as fundamentalist religion, politics, racism, and sexism.

 Hirsh, working with animator Marc Chinoy and college friends Patrick Loubert, Jack Christie, and Peter Dewdney made five alphabet inspired animated shorts for PBS's Sesame Street, learning the basics of animation as they went along.

 One episode of Drop-In was based on the history of the Canadian Whites, inspiring Hirsh to learn more about the comics published during the Second World War.
 Hirsh contacted John Ezrin, the most successful publisher of the Canadian Whites at the time.
 Tired of storing them, Ezrin sold the comics and rights to Hirsh and Loubert for $3,500.

+In regard to the Canadian Whites, he co-authored a book and tv Documentary with Patrick Loubert called The Great Canadian Comics(book published by Peter Martin Associates 1971, documentary commissioned by CBC Telescope, 1971 and a National Gallery of Canada travelling exhibition.